syntax=docker/dockerfile:1

 We use cookies to understand how people use Depot.

-Below is an example Dockerfile that we use and recommend at Depot when we are building Docker images for Node applications that use pnpm as their package manager.
+Below is an example Dockerfile that we recommend at Depot for building Docker images for Node applications that use pnpm as their package manager.

 RUN corepack enable